hotosm/fmtm/INSTALL.md

    - **Main:** <http://127.0.0.1:8080>
    - **Map:** <http://127.0.0.1:8081>

-That's it!! you have successfully set up the frontend!!
+That's it, you have successfully set up the frontend!!

 > NOTE: For a detailed guide, installation tips and other installation methods, check out the [docs folder](./docs)